sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Fixed a bug where the wheel roller's speed was being incremented every attack
 - Scene is coded up for the Tutorial scene, and linked it to the main menu.
 Still need to add the text for it and test it.
 - Quit button in UI now works
+- High score is tracked and shown in Death Screen